No. 135 Squadron RAF

-No. 135 Squadron RAF was a Royal Air Force Squadron formed to be a bomber unit in the First World War and reformed as a fighter unit in Second World War.
+No. 135 Squadron RAF was a Royal Air Force Squadron formed to be a bomber unit in the First World War and reformed as a fighter unit in the Second World War.

 Formation and First World War

-No. 135 Squadron Royal Flying Corps was formed on 1 March 1918 at RAF Hucknall, Nottinghamshire in the training role.
-It was intended to train on the De Havilland DH.9 from September 1918 and to move to France in October 1918 but in a major re-organisation of squadrons after the Royal Air Force was formed the squadron disbanded on 4 July 1918 without becoming operational.
+No. 135 Squadron Royal Flying Corps was formed on 1 March 1918 at RAF Hucknall, Nottinghamshire, as a training squadron.
+It was intended to be equipped with the De Havilland DH.9 from September 1918 and to move to France in October 1918, but in a re-organisation of squadrons after the Royal Air Force was formed, the squadron disbanded on 4 July 1918 without becoming operational.